INSIGHTS | Buyer Advice

 Because homes are assessed yearly, property taxes can go up every year.
 However, homeowners are protected from steep increases by Nevada’s tax abatement law.

 At present, Nevada’s tax abatement law, NRS 361.4723, applies a 3% cap on the tax bill of the homeowner’s primary residence.
 As Smart Asset puts it, “The law limits increases in property taxes on primary residences to 3% per year.
 Thus, even if home values increase by 10%, property taxes will increase by no more than 3%.”
-Additionally, when you buy a home, you inherit the seller’s tax cap for that fiscal year.
-The following year, your taxes can only increase by another 3%, and so on.

-A good example of this can be found by looking at the public tax history for 3040 American River Lane, a property we sold for $2,575,000 in 2021.
+A good example of tax abatement can be found by looking at the public tax history for 3040 American River Lane, a property we sold for $2,575,000 in 2021.
 In 2020, the home’s assessed value was $478,821 (7% higher than the previous year), but the homeowner’s annual property tax bill only increased by 3%—from $8,932 to $9,199.
 Likewise, in 2021, their property tax bill increased another 3% to $9,476 (less than .4% of the $2,575,000 sales price).
 The same 3% cap applied to 2022.

 The keyword here is primary residence.
 If you own multiple properties, you can only claim one as your primary residence, and you actually have to live there.
 Your primary residence can be a single-family house, townhouse, condominium, or manufactured home.
 The yearly tax increase for all other properties you own, including investment properties, is capped at 8%.